NicolaRFranco/dlroms/README.md

 Note: as before, make sure that pip is available if you are using conda.

 ### Colab installation
-You can also install the advanced version on Colab by running the following instructions in your Colab notebook
+You can also install the advanced version on Colab by running the following instructions

     try:
       from dlroms import*